duskcus/duskcus.github.io/views/laravel/intermediate/livewire.md

 title: Laravel Livewire
 ---

 <p>I personally think Livewire is somewhat ratchet.
-Yet I feel like it is definetly benificial to write in a single language if your not experienced.
+Yet I also feel like it is benificial to write in logic as much in a single language.
 So what does it do?
-Well in my biased opinion it doesn't do anything that can't be done normally.
+Well in my biased opinion it doesn't do anything that can't be done in JavaScript.
 So why use it?
-Use it if you want to code in PHP and do an AJAX request to live update something without refreshing the page.
-In another situation where you want responsive UI, I recommend just using Alpine.js instead, but if you just want to stick to PHP then do use Livewire as it uses PHP syntax.</p>
+Use it if you want to code in PHP and do an AJAX request to live update something without refreshing the page.</p>

 <h2>Installing Livewire</h2>
 <p>Livewire is a bundled install with Alpine.js</p>